arangodb/arangojs/docs/Drivers/JS/Reference/Database/CollectionAccess.md

 ## database.createCollection

-`async database.createCollection(collectionName, [properties]): Collection`
+`async database.createCollection(collectionName, options?): Collection`

-Creates a new collection with the given _collectionName_ and _properties_, then returns a _Collection_ instance for the new collection.
+Creates a new collection with the given _collectionName_ and _options_, then returns a `Collection` instance for the new collection.

-When using TypeScript, a _DocumentCollection_ or _EdgeCollection_ object will be returned depending on the value of _properties.type_.
+When using TypeScript, a `DocumentCollection` or `EdgeCollection` object will be returned depending on the value of _options.type_.

 **Arguments**